The Great Open Meadow

 and go unnoticed by most.

-And I am happy, as I am,
+And I am happy as I am,

-following the flow of things,
+Following the flow of things,

-the momentary tasks that fall before me.
+The momentary tasks that fall before me.

 What I can tell you, in truth, is this:

-there is nothing at all like the vastness of this moment.
+There is nothing at all like the vastness of this moment.

-In it, there is no material gain or loss,
+In it, there is no material gain or loss.

 No shame, no fear.

-No union or separation.
+No union or separation,

-In it, all philosophies become absurd,
+In it, all human philosophies appear absurd,

-all beliefs grow withered and old.
+All beliefs grow withered and old.

-All ideas, remnants of something distant, insubstantial.
+All ideas, remnants of something distant and obsolete.

 In it, I am still.